gaanss/teneo_bot/README.md

 ## Support 📞

 For support, please contact the developer via Telegram: [@gaansss](https://t.me/gaansss)

+---

+**Last Updated**: October 2025

+**By using this software, you acknowledge that you have read and agree to these Terms of Service and Privacy Policy.**